Direct twisted Galois stratification: Introduction

 In papers \cite{ive-tgs} and \cite{ive-tgsacfa}, we developed a theory of twisted Galois stratification for generalised difference schemes, and we established a rather \emph{fine quantifier elimination} result, stating that every first-order formula in the language of difference rings is equivalent to a \emph{Galois formula} modulo the theory ACFA of existentially closed difference fields, where the latter formulae are associated with \emph{finite} Galois covers of difference schemes.
 We argued that the elimination procedure was \emph{effective} in the sense that is was primitive recursive reducible to a few natural operations in difference algebra (the status of which is unknown at the moment).

-In this paper, we develop direct twisted Galois stratification in the context of \emph{direct presentations} of difference schemes, which approximates the difference scheme framework to a sufficient order.
-We show a slightly coarser quantifier elimination result (\ref{dirqe}), which states that every first-order formula is equivalent to a \emph{direct Galois formula} modulo ACFA, where the latter formulae are associated with direct Galois covers.
-Given that working with direct presentations essentially reduces to working with algebraic varieties and correspondences between them, the known methods of effective/constructive algebraic geometry yield that the elimination procedure is outright \emph{primitive recursive} (\ref{effdirqe}).
+In this paper, we develop \emph{direct twisted Galois stratification} in the context of direct presentations of difference schemes, which approximates the difference scheme framework to a sufficient order.
+We show a slightly coarser quantifier elimination result, Theorem~\ref{dirqe}, which (informally) states that \begin{quotestd} every first-order formula is equivalent to a \emph{direct Galois formula} modulo ACFA, or over the fields with Frobenii, \end{quotestd} where the latter formulae are associated with direct Galois covers.
 Even though the class of direct Galois formulae is coarser than that of Galois formulae, direct Galois formulae are equivalent (\ref{dirgal-fo}) to the $\exists_1$-formulae that appear after the known \emph{logic quantifier elimination} for ACFA from \cite{angus} and \cite{zoe-udi}.

+Our main result (Theorems \ref{effdirqe} and \ref{effdirqe-frob}) is that \begin{quotestd} the quantifier elimination procedure for ACFA and for fields with Frobenii is \emph{primitive recursive}. \end{quotestd} Given that working with direct presentations essentially reduces to working with algebraic varieties and correspondences between them, this follows by applying methods of classical effective/constructive algebraic geometry in our framework.
+Consequently, ACFA and the first-order theory of fields with Frobenii are decidable by a primitive recursive procedure, see Corollaries~\ref{prdec} and \ref{prdec-frob}.

+The present paper is not a variant of \cite{ive-tgs} and \cite{ive-tgsacfa} since the whole machinery of direct Galois covers had to be developed from first principles, which is significantly more intricate than previous considerations involving difference schemes.
+There is no direct interaction with the methods of the previous papers, they only provide ideological guidance to identify the main conceptual steppingstones in the stratification procedure.